-In addition to the redeployment of existing staff, the Health Department's response also includes the five positions included in the FY 2020 Third Quarter Review, eight positions included in the FY 2021 Adopted Budget Plan, nine positions included in the FY 2020 Carryover Review and 13 positions included in the FY 2021 Mid-Year Review An additional 16 positions have been included in the FY 2021 Carryover Review for the Health Department to advance public health preparedness and department operations by building on existing capacity and developing new capacity and initiatives designed to prepare residents in the Fairfax Health District, local government agencies, community-based organizations, and other partners for future public health emergencies, including the continuing impacts of COVID-19.
+In addition to the redeployment of existing staff, the Health Department's response also includes a total of 51 new positions: the five positions included in the FY 2020 Third Quarter Review, eight positions included in the FY 2021 Adopted Budget Plan, nine positions included in the FY 2020 Carryover Review, 13 positions included in the FY 2021 Mid-Year Review, and 16 positions included in the FY 2021 Carryover Review.
 Two positions were also approved as part of the FY 2020 Carryover Review for the Office of Emergency Management and 11 positions for the Department of Neighborhood and Community Services.
 All of these positions will address important operational and support roles necessary in a response of this size and will charge the Public Health Response category.